one-access/one-auth/one-auth-app/README.md

 `JWTAuthenticationFilter` extracts tokens from the `Authorization` header.
 Tokens are created and validated by `JWTTokenProvider`.
 OAuth2 requests are handled by `CustomOAuth2UserService` along with success and failure handlers.

+The JWT provider now loads an RSA key pair from application properties.
+The keys can be provided via environment variables or use the defaults in `application.yml`.

 ### Email Templates

 Welcome, verification and password reset emails use Freemarker templates found in `src/main/resources/mail-templates`.